Salaamun alaykum, dear readers!

 Evidence from History

-Even beyond the Quran, we can intuitively figure out that the prophet was not illiterate when realizing that he was a merchant who dealt with numbers throughout his career.
+Even beyond the Quran, we can intuitively figure out that the prophet was not illiterate when realizing that he was a merchant who used numbers throughout his career.
 The numbers at the time were based on Arabic letters (with each letter representing a certain number), as there was no standard numerical system at the time, and this is known as gematria.

 Evidence from Hadith